Skip to content

 Founding member Norman Strong wrote about the establishment of a fire department in rural Vernon in the early 20th century and described the equipment and facilities.

 Several Works Progress Administration projects, built during the Depression with government and local funds, are still enjoyed by citizens today.

 Grange Historian Geraldine Strong chronicles the establishment of the Grange in Vernon and its role as a social organization for farmers and their families.

 The article provides biographical sketches of the people whose portraits line the walls in the main reading room of the Rockville Public Library.

 Local businessman William Horowitz's bequest to the City of Rockville for a swimming pool led to the installation in 1953 of the pool in Henry Park.

-Native resident Hazel Lutz described the businesses on Market Street in the early 20th century.
-Market Street was eliminated during urban renewal in the 1960s
+Hazel Lutz, a Rockville native, described the businesses on Market Street in the early 20th century.
+Market Street was eliminated during urban renewal in the 1960s.

 To commemorate the nation's Bicentennial in 1976, the Vernon Adult Education quilting class designed and created a quilt with scenes of local and historical landmarks.

 This article is a guide to plants and objects around the VHS building that relate to local history or remember people active in the Society.